easyuc/EasyUC/uc-dsl/README.md

 * The "single underscore" theory `UC_`*base*`.eca`combines the results of the two other files, giving the top-level security lemma.
 This is the theory required by higher level theories.
 This theory contains an EasyCrypt comment macro for the security bound, which is used at higher levels, in providing arguments to the composition theorem and expressing secrity bounds.
+This file may be edited by the user, adding comments, changing formatting, and perhaps expressing the security bound more clearly.

 The composition and dummy adversary lemmas require functionalities and simulators to be equiped with so-called *termination metrics*.
 These